hashicorp/terraform/website/docs/cli/state/recover.html.md

 ---
 layout: "docs"
 page_title: "Recovering from State Disasters - Terraform CLI"
-descriptin: "Commands to help you restore state backups and override Terraform state protections."
+descriptin: "Commands that allow you to restore state backups and override Terraform state protections."
 ---

 # Recovering from State Disasters